Ccivam/PyInterpret/README.md

 This is an interpreter made in python lang.

-To run this lang in your local device,
+To run this interpreter in your local device,

 Clone this repo and open the repo in your terminal.